VKev/Clean-Architecture-Dot-Net-Template/README.md

     dotnet run
     ```

-    The application will automatically scaffold entities based on the provided database configuration and generate the necessary migrations.
+    The application will automatically scaffold entities and generate the necessary migrations when detected changed in database.

+    To scaffold and migration when needed even database not change, please delete `track` folder in `src/infrastructure/Build` and `dotnet run` again.

 ---